Merchant Marine Education and Professional Development Programs for Mariners & Recreational Boaters at the Washington Maritime Academy

 - Employment Opportunities: Employment prospects have been excellent and graduates of SMA's Marine Deck (Job titles include able seaman, apprentice mate, and lifeboatman) and Marine Engineering Technology (Job titles include electrician, oiler, pumpman, refrigerator engineer, and junior engineer)Programs enjoy a high rate of success in finding employment.

-- Real-world Training at Sea: SMA instructors are experienced maritime professionals who prepare students via classroom instruction, experiential learning, critical on-water training, and professional development.
+- Real-world Training at Sea: Washington Maritime Academy instructors are experienced maritime professionals who prepare students via classroom instruction, experiential learning, critical on-water training, and professional development.
 The two flagship maritime programs conclude with a mandatory 30 to 90-day at-sea internship aboard a large commercial vessel.

 LAST UPDATED ON Jan 14, 2018